 5. The ‘Sixth Sense’ Project

 Philosophically speaking, the project itself is the client.
 It revolves around the very soul of the client himself, which is commonly referred as ‘feel’, and you need to have at least a Bachelor of Psychology, or a sixth sense to figure out how (in the world) you can deliver this project.

 ‘Design a website that rocks and pops with everything edgy and spicy’, you will be amazed at how many adjectives clients can come up with to describe absolutely nothing.

 Any design task or project goal will change according to the client’s artistic sense.
 But you simply don’t have time to guess his every whim, so your best bet is to narrow down the project outline with as much details as possible.
 Otherwise, you will be stuck into the ‘I don’t feel like it’s right’ black hole forever.

 6. The Project Within A Project

 The Project Within A Project is the best example of why you should sign a contract, but not an agreement with your client.

 So you just submitted the design and happily wait to smell the fragrance of cash, only to receive the client’s rejection the next day, and the problem is not even about your design.
-The problem is their own logo.
+The problem is its own logo.
 They command you to design a new logo for their brand, just to make the website design look good, or they won’t consider the job done.
 A new baby project has born!